ZeroCater/jsonapi-mock-server/README.md

 ##### Add relevant tests
 9. `cp tests/template.py tests/tests_<underscored_singularized_resource_name>.py`
 10. Open this file with your favorite editor.
 Rename all instances of `"Resource"` or `"resource"` with your resource name.

+### Contribution

+Issues and Pull Requests are welcome.

+### License

+Linty is Copyright © 2016 ZeroCater.
+It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.